• Home

 Urban by Nature

-Gordon Ownby is a Los Angeles-based photographer with a special interest in street photography, contemporary landscapes, and scenes of nature found near urban areas.
+Gordon Ownby is a Los Angeles-based photographer with a special interest in street photography, contemporary landscapes, and intimate glimpses of nature.

 Early experience includes serving as the photo editor for the California State University, Northridge Associated Students newspaper and running the B&W darkroom at The Los Angeles Daily Journal.
 Formal training includes public-program coursework at Art Center College of Design in Pasadena and workshops with accomplished artists.

-Beginning in his off-hours as a lawyer downtown, Ownby has photographed on the streets of Los Angeles for more than 20 years.
-In addition to his street series, "Never Idle," current projects include “Anthropo[s]cenes,” photographs incorporating man-made elements in Southern California landscapes, and the COVID lockdown-inspired "We Observe Nature Only With Its Permission," intimate glimpses of flora and fauna within parks and preserves near metropolitan areas.
+Ownby has photographed on the streets of Los Angeles for more than 20 years.
+In addition to his street series, "Urban Memories and Other Takeaways," current projects include “Anthropo[s]cenes,” photographs incorporating man-made elements in Southern California landscapes, and the COVID lockdown-inspired "We Observe Nature Only With Its Permission," images of flora and fauna within parks and preserves near metropolitan areas.

 Group Shows, Exhibits & Articles

-“Life Cycles” - Los Angeles Center for Photography, 2023
+“Life Cycles” - Los Angeles Center of Photography, 2023

 "Living in a Wildlife Corridor," Arroyos & Foothills Conservancy exhibit at Descanso Gardens, 2023